One of the most stunning cities you will ever visit is without a doubt is Paris, The city of love.

 SHOPS AND FARMERS MARKETS

-La Maison du Chocolat – This is the place for chocoholics, where you buy chocolate by the weight and really savor the taste and take your time eating it, this is not Cadbury’s, this chocolate is special, so enjoy.
+La Maison du Chocolat – This is the place for chocoholics, where you buy chocolate by the weight and really savour the taste and take your time eating it, this is not Cadbury’s, this chocolate is special, so enjoy.
 Also, the original chocolate shop of Robert Linxe, whose popular chocolate stores have spread throughout the United States.

 Marche Belleville-Menilmontant (Farmer’s market) – Shop with the Locals and experience the rich diversity of Paris